ivaylo-botusharov/CSharpInternals/CSharp.Internals/VirtualMemberCallInConstructor/Readme.md

-# Virtual member call in Constructor
+# Virtual member call in constructor

 *Question:* Is it ok to call C# class virtual member within a constructor?